 Joy Pickering implemented the Montessori Program in the newly built Lower School campus.

-Big Four kicked off in the 1980s -- Graded, Escola Americana do Brasília, Escola Americana do Rio de Janeiro and the Chapel School still compete every year.
+Big Four kicked off in the 1980s -- Graded, Escola Americana de Brasília, Escola Americana do Rio de Janeiro, and Chapel School still compete every year.

 Photo: 1989 girls' softball champions!